 New publication

-The group warmly welcomes two new postdoc fellows Dr. Yoon Ho Lee and Dr. Jiaonan Sun joining us.
-Dr. Lee received his PhD in Chemical Engineering from POSTECH with Prof. Joon Hak Oh.
-He will be co-advised by Prof. Dou and Prof. Mei on perovskite solar cells.
-Dr. Jiaonan Sun received her PhD in Chemistry from Ohio State University with Prof. Yiying Wu.
-She will work on developing novel and stable OSiPs for solar cells and LEDs.
+The group warmly welcomes a new visiting postdoc fellow Dr. Hyuntae Choi joining us.
+Hyuntae received his PhD in Chemical Engineering from POSTECH with Prof. Taiho Park and currently a postdoc at Chungnam National University with Prof. Seulki Song.
+He will work on perovskite solar cells and LEDs.
 Welcome to the group.
 Look forward to working together!